Nukesor/blog/content/_index.md

 +++
-title = "A blog about stuff"
+title = "A blog about tech stuff" description = ""

+# Whether to sort pages by "date", "weight", or "none".
+More on that below
+sort_by = "date"

+# Template to use to render this section page
-description = "Test"
+template = "index.html"

-# How many pages to be displayed per paginated page.
-# No pagination will happen if this isn't set or if the value is 0
 paginate_by = 5
-# Your own data

 [extra]
 +++

-Some content